Where and How to Keep a Mattress

 You should make sure the floor or other surface where the mattress will be placed is free of debris before bringing the mattress into the room.

-Prior to putting the mattress on the floor, make sure it is completely free of any debris that could cause stains or damage.
+If you're going to put the mattress on the floor, make sure to vacuum the area and remove anything that could cause stains or damage.

 Dust the floor and walls around where your bed will be resting if necessary.

-Once you're done cleaning, let everything dry completely before putting away your mattress for the winter.
+After you've finished cleaning, you should wait until everything is completely dry before putting your mattress away for the winter.

 Step 3 Wash the bed you sleep on.